 The IoT therefore has the potential to significantly improve the operating ability of airports and significantly increase passenger satisfaction.
 This means that key criteria of the Skytrax World Airport Awards are also fulfilled.
 However, it is not enough to simply network the hardware.
 For a successful practical implementation, more is required: Applications, devices and platforms must interact perfectly, and a strategic overall concept must be ingrained.

-We at SAST support you in truly benefiting from the opportunities offered by the IoT revolution.
+We at Security and Safety Things support you in truly benefiting from the opportunities offered by the IoT revolution.
 In our new whitepaper, you can find out how you can get more out of your camera technology and gradually achieve "IoT excellence".

 Whitepaper: IoT Excellence in Transportation